hmhv/ASCAPIClient/docs/AppStoreVersionsAPI.md

 import ASC

 let id = "id_example" // String | the id of the requested resource
-let fieldsAppClips = ["fieldsAppClips_example"] // [String] | the fields to include for returned resources of type appClips (optional) let fieldsAppClipAppStoreReviewDetails = ["fieldsAppClipAppStoreReviewDetails_example"] // [String] | the fields to include for returned resources of type appClipAppStoreReviewDetails (optional) let fieldsAppStoreVersions = ["fieldsAppStoreVersions_example"] // [String] | the fields to include for returned resources of type appStoreVersions (optional) let fieldsAppClipDefaultExperiences = ["fieldsAppClipDefaultExperiences_example"] // [String] | the fields to include for returned resources of type appClipDefaultExperiences (optional) let fieldsAppClipDefaultExperienceLocalizations = ["fieldsAppClipDefaultExperienceLocalizations_example"] // [String] | the fields to include for returned resources of type appClipDefaultExperienceLocalizations (optional) let limitAppClipDefaultExperienceLocalizations = 987 // Int | maximum number of related appClipDefaultExperienceLocalizations returned (when they are included) (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional)
+let fieldsAppClipDefaultExperiences = ["fieldsAppClipDefaultExperiences_example"] // [String] | the fields to include for returned resources of type appClipDefaultExperiences (optional) let fieldsAppClips = ["fieldsAppClips_example"] // [String] | the fields to include for returned resources of type appClips (optional) let fieldsAppStoreVersions = ["fieldsAppStoreVersions_example"] // [String] | the fields to include for returned resources of type appStoreVersions (optional) let fieldsAppClipDefaultExperienceLocalizations = ["fieldsAppClipDefaultExperienceLocalizations_example"] // [String] | the fields to include for returned resources of type appClipDefaultExperienceLocalizations (optional) let fieldsAppClipAppStoreReviewDetails = ["fieldsAppClipAppStoreReviewDetails_example"] // [String] | the fields to include for returned resources of type appClipAppStoreReviewDetails (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitAppClipDefaultExperienceLocalizations = 987 // Int | maximum number of related appClipDefaultExperienceLocalizations returned (when they are included) (optional)

-AppStoreVersionsAPI.appStoreVersionsAppClipDefaultExperienceGetToOneRelated(id: id, fieldsAppClips: fieldsAppClips, fieldsAppClipAppStoreReviewDetails: fieldsAppClipAppStoreReviewDetails, fieldsAppStoreVersions: fieldsAppStoreVersions, fieldsAppClipDefaultExperiences: fieldsAppClipDefaultExperiences, fieldsAppClipDefaultExperienceLocalizations: fieldsAppClipDefaultExperienceLocalizations, limitAppClipDefaultExperienceLocalizations: limitAppClipDefaultExperienceLocalizations, include: include) { (response, error) in
+AppStoreVersionsAPI.appStoreVersionsAppClipDefaultExperienceGetToOneRelated(id: id, fieldsAppClipDefaultExperiences: fieldsAppClipDefaultExperiences, fieldsAppClips: fieldsAppClips, fieldsAppStoreVersions: fieldsAppStoreVersions, fieldsAppClipDefaultExperienceLocalizations: fieldsAppClipDefaultExperienceLocalizations, fieldsAppClipAppStoreReviewDetails: fieldsAppClipAppStoreReviewDetails, include: include, limitAppClipDefaultExperienceLocalizations: limitAppClipDefaultExperienceLocalizations) { (response, error) in
     guard error == nil else {
         print(error)
         return